Caltrain: transforming regional rail

 While some cities try to save their transit systems by cutting service, Caltrain is doubling down on fast trains and frequent service – even in the face of the pandemic – demonstrating what world-class regional rail can be.

-In November 2020, voters voiced their approval by granting Caltrain it's first dedicated funding source, $108 million per year until 2050.
+In November 2020, voters voiced their approval by granting Caltrain its first dedicated funding source, $108 million per year until 2050.